 Some indexes comprise many stocks, similar to the Nasdaq Composite.
 However, they have a fairer distribution between industries.
 The Russell 2000, Russell 3000, and the Wilshire 5000 are good examples.
 They try to give us a look at the economy as a whole.

 One last interesting index is the VIX.
 It represents the expectation of volatility in the next 30 days on the market as a whole.
 VIX measures the market’s fear, stress, and anxiety.
 So, investors seeking an inverse index, here you go.
 This one is very volatile and has a few ETFs replicating its performance.

 Barclays iPath Series B S&P 500 VIX Short-Term Futures ETN (BATS: VXX)

 Now You Know What a Composite Index Is

 To conclude, composite indexes give us a broad view of various components of the stock market.
-They give us the big picture on an industry, on the NYSE and the NASDAQ or on the stock market as a whole.
+They give us the big picture of the industry, on the NYSE and the NASDAQ, or the stock market as a whole.

-For investors, indexes are simple ways to invest their money without having to pick individual stocks.
-The top 3 composite indexes, the S&P 500, the DJIA and the Nasdaq Composite, are very good options for long-term growth.
-Each country has its own set of indexes.
+For investors, indexes are simple ways to invest their money without picking individual stocks.
+The top 3 composite indexes, the S&P 500, the DJIA, and the Nasdaq Composite, are good long-term growth options.
+In addition, each country has its own set of indexes.